VincentComp/Calendar/readme.md

 ## Introduction

-**My Calendar** is a user-friendly web application designed to help individuals efficiently manage their tasks and schedules.
+**Calendar Task Manager** is a user-friendly web application designed to help individuals efficiently manage their tasks and schedules.
 By integrating a clear task list with an interactive calendar view, the application ensures that users can keep track of their daily to-dos and upcoming deadlines seamlessly.
 Leveraging modern web technologies, **Calendar Task Manager** offers a responsive and intuitive user experience, accessible across various devices.

 ## Features